kboghe/NordVPN-switcher/README.md

 * On Windows
 Download the app here --> https://bit.ly/3ig2lU5

+2.1 You can just execute:
+`pip install nordvpn-switcher`

+2.2 OR, for the ones who don't use pip for some reason:
-2. Download/clone this repository
+Download/clone this repository
-3. Run `pip install -r requirements.txt` to install dependencies
+Run `pip install -r requirements.txt` to install dependencies

-4. Import functions`from nordvpn_switch import initialize_VPN,rotate_VPN,terminate_VPN
+3. Import functions`from nordvpn_switch import initialize_VPN,rotate_VPN,terminate_VPN

-5. That's it!
+That's it!

 # The building blocks